SambhavG/blog/src/posts/bend.md

 | 14  |        |     |      |         |     |       |     | 22    |

 Some notes:
-- Some of the fast bend trials were extremely noisy, randomly taking longer than the next order of n; I'm not too interested in statistically sound results so I reran those ones.
+- Some of the fast bend trials were extremely noisy, sometimes taking longer than the next order of n; I'm not too interested in statistically sound results so I reran those ones.
 - Sometimes the larger bend trials ran out of memory.
 - Though I couldn't get Bend's CUDA version to work (not a fault of Bend), the docs report a 5x speedup while using CUDA over the regular multithreaded version - this would put the MT Tree on the same order as the (sequential) Python program.
-(Though this 5x speedup was computed on a small sub 1s timescale, and I'd expect CUDA to have high multithreading overhead.)
+(Though this 5x speedup was computed on a small, sub 1s timescale, and I'd expect CUDA to have high multithreading overhead.)

 There's some interesting data here.
 First, we find that multithreading the map implementation actually slows it down, so it has a very high overhead for multithreading.
 It's also about two orders slower than the tree version; this I expected because the tree version has a lot fewer bookkeeping and overall unnecessary computations involved.